codeforamerica/streetscope/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt

-# make sure elasticsearch is running then:
+# make sure elasticsearch is running, then:

 $ python index_addresses.py
 $ ... takes a few minutes
 $ python app.py
 ```

-Application should be running on localhost:5000
+Application should be running on localhost:5000.

 ### Deploy to Heroku